elenaspb2019/ClickHouse/docs/en/query_language/agg_functions/reference.md

 ## medianTiming(x) {#mediantiming}

-Computes the median with determined precision.
+Computes median with determined precision.
 Optimized for processing of unix timestamps.
 The result is deterministic.
-The function is intended for calculating page loading time medians in milliseconds.
+The function is intended for analyzing time data like page loading time.

 **Syntax**